Enhancing Sentiment Analysis in Bengali Texts: A Hybrid Approach Using Lexicon-Based Algorithm and Pretrained Language Model Bangla-BERT: Methodology

 Tokenization: The sentence is split into tokens: \raisebox{-0.05cm}{ }.

 Tokens after removing stop words: \raisebox{-0.05cm}{ }.

 Processing the tokens[\textbf{TABLE-5}]:

 In this case, we can see that, the sentence \raisebox{-0.07cm}{ } [The bag is not very bad] essentially conveys the meaning of \raisebox{-0.07cm}{ } [The bag is somewhat good].
-Traditional rule-based algorithms typically fail to account for this contextual interpretation.
+Traditional rule-based algorithms typically did not account for this contextual interpretation.
 They would simply calculate \raisebox{-0.07cm}{ } [very bad], and then negate it due to the word "\raisebox{-0.07cm}{ }" [not], resulting in \raisebox{-0.09cm}{ } [the bag is very good], which misrepresents the actual meaning of the sentence.
-However, our Bangla Sentiment Polarity Score(BSPS) algorithm carefully considers the subtle difference in meaning and incorporates this contextual nuance which is a coherent feature of Bengali language to produce the correct sentiment.
+However, our \textbf{Algorithm 1} carefully considers the subtle difference in meaning and incorporates this contextual nuance which is a coherent feature of Bengali language to produce the correct sentiment. \end{enumerate}

 \end{enumerate}